Letudiant/StorybookBundle/docs/configuration.md

             /**
              * Symfony framework options.
-             *
-             * These options only applies to the dev environment.
              */
             symfony: {
                 /**
+                 * Mandatory, the absolute path of the Symfony application.
+                 *
+                 * If you are using Docker for your Symfony application,
+                 * it must be the absolute path inside the Docker container.
+                 * In other cases, it must be the absolute path on your host machine.
+                 *
+                 * @example '/var/www/html'
+                 *
+                 * @var string
+                 */
+                projectDir: '',

+                /**
+                 * Mandatory, the absolute path of the Storybook cache path.
+                 *
+                 * @var string
+                 */
+                storybookCachePath: path.resolve(__dirname, '../var/cache/dev/storybook'),

+                /**
-                 * Mandatory, the URL of the Symfony development server.
+                 * Mandatory, the URL of the Symfony application server.
                  *
                  * @var string
                  */